dvdmtw98/blog/Post Vault/articles/2021-03-30-overthewire-bandit-level-30-level-31.md

 Looking at the branches we again don't find anything useful.

-Git has another feature called as tags.
-They are used to mark specific points in the version history of the repository that are important.
-Lets see if we can find any clue looking at them.
+Git has another feature called tags.
+They are used to mark specific points in the version history of the repository that is important.
+Let us see if we can find any clues looking at them.

 ```
 bandit30@bandit:/tmp/git_level30/repo$ git tag
 secret
 ```

-We see that we have an tag that is called "secret" lets view its contents
+We see that we have a tag that is called "secret".
+Let us view its contents

 ```
 bandit30@bandit:/tmp/git_level30/repo$ git show secret
 47e603bb428404d265f59c42920d81e5
 ```

-And there we go we have found the password for next level !!!
+And there we go we have found the password for the next level !!!

-Logout of current session and login as bandit31 to start the next level
+Logout of the current session and log in as bandit31 to start the next level

 ```
 > ssh bandit31@bandit.labs.overthewire.org -p 2220